 Our sampling distribution will be either the Z distribution or t distribution.
-We will use either the Z or t distribution to assist us in testing our null hypothesis (so far we have used only the Z distribution-what we have referred to as the normal curve).
+We will use either the Z or t distribution to assist us in testing our null hypothesis (so far we have used only the Z distribution-where we have used the normal curve).